digitranslab/jumpstart/docs/versioned_docs/version-3.0.0-LTS/widgets/chart/transforming-data-for-charts.md

 ### Query to Fetch Data

 1. Click on **+ Add** button of the query manager at the bottom panel of the editor.
-2. Select the ToolJet Database as the data source.
+2. Select the JumpStart Database as the data source.
 3. Select your table from the dropdown.
 4. Select the **List rows** operation.
 5. Click on the **Preview** button to preview the output or Click on the **Run** button to trigger the query.

 <img className="screenshot-full" src="/img/widgets/chart/transforming-data/pie-fetch-data.png" alt="Fetch Data Query" />

-This query will fetch the data from the ToolJet DB.
+This query will fetch the data from the JumpStart DB.

 ### Transform the Data